 As you can see, these are often used in e-commerce features.
 Even if they don’t meet your expectations 100%, you can simply make a fork of the chosen repository and customize it to your own requirements.

-Do you want to find out more about why choose Ruby on Rails for eCommerce?Talk to us!
+Do you want to find out more Ruby on Rails for eCommerce development?

 Both Solidus and Spree offer a fully functional storefront that is also mobile and SEO friendly.
 This means that you can launch your project really fast.